chatbottle/chatbottle-api/README.md

 ### What is the Developer Platform?
 The ChatBottle Developer Platform is a way for anyone to integrate their bot to ChatBottle.
 There are two main reasons for integrating:

-1. ChatBottle BotStore drives a high-quality audience to you bot.
+1. ChatBottle Search drives a high-quality audience to you bot.
 2. So that you can learn how your bots are used, review analytics and setup metrics.

 Integrating with ChatBottle is easy and should take a developer about a few minutes.
 What you need to do is just to forward sent and received messages to ChatBottle REST API.